 - Learn a few useful Italian phrases to help you during your stay.
 The locals love it when you try!

-By keeping these tips in mind, you’ll be well-prepared for your memorable vacation in beautiful Sorrento.
+Remembering these tips, you’ll be well-prepared for your memorable vacation in beautiful Sorrento.

 We would love to hear from you!